 You can earn rewards in a variety of different ways, including watching videos and taking surveys, as well as shopping through their portal.
 With lots of us spending more time at home these days, taking a few minutes out of your day to give feedback on a product or watch a promotional video might actually be a nice break from reality!
 At the very least you’ll earn points for a relatively mindless activity.

 The rewards you earn can then be redeemed for gift cards at tons of different merchants, including Target, Walmart and Amazon.

-Wikibuy is one of the top cash back apps because it’s easy to use and can be used whether you’re shopping online or in-store.
+Wikibuy is easy to use and can be used whether you’re shopping online or in-store.
 I have it installed on my computer, and it has helped me save me hundreds of dollars over the years.
 Plus, it saves me the hassle of having to scour the internet for a valid coupon.

 The app is free to download and there are several ways in which it will help you save money, including:

 - At checkout, Wikibuy will try and apply coupon codes to your order

 - When another Wikibuy user finds a lower price for a particular item, Wikibuy alerts all users to the lower price